 - Your tablet will reboot when flashing is complete.

 That’s it.
 Your Galaxy Tab 7.0 will now reboot in Honeycomb 3.2 updated firmware.
-Well, those were pretty simple steps, and you should be good to go!
+Well, those were pretty simple steps, if you are having any problem, let us know by commenting.

 Filed in: Android How To